Adelina Sotnikova: Political views

 On 18 March 2022, Sotnikova attended Vladimir Putin's Moscow rally, which celebrated the annexation of Crimea by the Russian Federation from Ukraine and justified the Russian invasion of the country.
 On Instagram, she posted a video of herself singing along with Nikolay Rastorguyev, as well as other videos from the rally.

-In August 2022, Sotnikova visited Russian-occupied Donbass in a publicity tour.
+In August 2022, Sotnikova visited Russian-occupied Donbas in a publicity tour.
 In December 2022, the Ukrainian Parliament sanctioned Sotnikova for her support of the war.

 In March 2023, she commented on the International Olympic Committee's proposal to allow Russian athletes to participate in the 2024 Summer Olympics as neutrals: